DeltaXML/vscode-xslt-tokenizer/README.md

 # XPath-Embedded

-A VSCode extension for XPath 3.1, XSLT 3.0 and other languages that host XPath.
+A VSCode extension for XPath 3.1, XSLT 3.0 and more.

 ### Main Features
 - XSLT 3.0 and XPath 3.1 Syntax highlighting